 Every student’s journey is unique, but there are common lessons from those who have already walked this path.
 Here are some top tips, distilled from the experiences of master’s scholarship recipients in South Korea:

-• Highlight your unique story: Your background and experiences are what make you stand out.
-Souljah leveraged his Model UN experiences and passion for international relations to distinguish himself.
+- Highlight your unique story: Your background and experiences are what make you stand out.
+Souljah leveraged Model UN experiences and passion for international relations to distinguish himself.
 Tell a compelling story in your essay about why you want to study in Korea and what you hope to achieve.

-• Demonstrate language preparedness: Even if not explicitly required, showing language proficiency can boost confidence in your application.
-Eizat benefitted from having a good IELTS score, and Kounen went the extra mile to pass TOPIK Level 6.
-It signals that you’ll adapt well academically and socially.
+- Demonstrate language preparedness: Even when a test is not required, showing language ability can strengthen your profile.
+Eizat benefited from having a good IELTS score, and Kounen went the extra mile to pass TOPIK Level 6.
+It signals that you can adapt academically and socially.

-• Apply for scholarships (and multiples if possible): Don’t hesitate to apply for funding.
+- Apply for scholarships, and consider multiple options when appropriate: Do not hesitate to apply for funding.
 Many students, like Adigun and Olumide, applied to more than one scholarship or university to improve their chances.
 Olumide even secured another country’s scholarship but chose Korea’s GKS in the end.
-Casting a wide net can ensure you have options.
+Casting a wide net can help ensure you have options.

-• Be prepared for cultural and academic adjustment: South Korea’s academic system might differ from what you’re used to.
+- Be prepared for cultural and academic adjustment: South Korea’s academic system might differ from what you are used to.
 Successful students keep an open mind and are eager to learn from the new environment.
-For example, scholarship recipients often mention adapting to different teaching styles and making friends with locals and other internationals.
+Scholarship recipients often mention adapting to different teaching styles and making friends with locals and other international students.
 This flexibility and enthusiasm will serve you well in interviews and once you arrive on campus.

 Hopefully, this article on how to apply for a master’s in South Korea was informative.
-To know more on topics like this, check out our Open Courses Page and Study in Korea pages!
+To learn more about topics like this, check out our Available Courses for International Students and Study in Korea pages!